asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 The ast_format_copy operation will simply be incrementing the reference count of the format and returning it.

-!!! note
+/// note
 I don't foresee needing a function which does a deep copy.
 In practice you don't copy a media format and then modify it.

-[//]: # (end-note)
+///

 ### ast_format_cmp